rish-16/Metroplex/README.md

 # Metroplex
-Recreating pictures using shapes of different colours and sizes using Stochastic Optimization
+Recreating pictures using shapes of different colours and sizes via Stochastic Optimization

 ---